NewcastleRSE/microEMG-software/README.md

 In clinical practice, electromyography (EMG) is performed using a single-channel electrode to capture motor unit and muscle fibre potentials.
 These recordings are subsequently analysed to detect abnormalities in motor unit function.
 Clinicians must currently obtain multiple single-channel recordings which is time-consuming and requires expertise.
 Additionally, a single-channel recording does not provide information about muscle fibre locations or motor unit sizes.

-To address these limitations, the microEMG team have developed:
+To address these limitations, the microEMG team has developed:

 1. A multichannel EMG (microEMG) electrode.
 Each electrode contains 32 or 64 channels, allowing clinicians to obtain a single, multivariate recording per muscle.
 2. An analytical pipeline that identifies motor units and localises muscle fibres.